anddevdev/MoodTracker/README.md

-# MoodTracker is a wellness and goal-tracking Android app that helps users manage their wellness goals, appointments, track their mood, and more.
+# MoodTracker is a wellness and goal-tracking Android app that helps users manage their goals, appointments, track their mood, and more.

 # Features (work in progress)